ZiggityZaza/Anti36Manager/README.md

 ####
 <details>
 <summary><i>It says some dll is missing</i></summary>
-    <b>WHAT?!</b> Oh yeah I forgot.
-Use "-static" when compiling the program.
+    <b>WHAT?!</b> Don't forget to use "-static" when compiling the program.
 </details>

 ####